BlessedHopeLex/BlessedHopeLex.github.io/_services/2021-11-28-discipleship-40.md

     - Acts 10:19
     - Acts 11:12

-6. Resisting
-    - You can resist Him, but you shouldn't.
+6. Resisting - You can resist Him, but you shouldn't.
     - Ephesians 4:30
     - 1 Thessalonians 5:19
     - Acts 5:9
     - Acts 7:51
     - Isaiah 63:10

-7. Restoring
-    - Confess and repent.
+7. Restoring - Confess and repent.
     - 1 John 1:9
+    - 2 Corinthians 2:6-8

 8. Blaspheming

-    - Attributing works of God to the devil
+    - Attributing works of Jesus Christ to the devil
         - Matthew 12:24,28,31

     - Rejecting Christ